-They all worked above and beyond to ensure that the unit was ready to welcome patients as quickly as possible - working out of hours to ensure the water quality issues were resolved thoroughly and safely.
+They all worked above and beyond to ensure that the unit was ready to welcome patients as quickly as possible.
+They have been working out of hours to ensure the water quality issues were resolved thoroughly and safely.

 Celia always puts the patients at the heart of her work.
-Not only is she patient-focused, she is extremely caring about her colleagues and wider teams; recently taking on her role of Wellbeing Champion with great enthusiasm.
+Not only is she patient focused, she is extremely caring about her colleagues and wider teams.
+She recently took on her role of Wellbeing Champion with great enthusiasm.

-She has been described by colleagues as humble, inspiring, always willing to try new things that take her out of her comfort zone, and a pleasure to work with.
+She has been described by colleagues as humble and inspiring.
+She is always willing to try new things that take her out of her comfort zone and is a pleasure to work with.

 In this remarkable timeframe the Informatics team has: